cabnnt/SpiralMemory/README.md

 # Calculating Manhattan Distances in Spiral Memory

-Written in `Ruby 2.5.0`.

 To run the program, `cd` to the root directory and run `ruby src/main.rb`.
 You will be prompted to input a number, `n`, which will be used to initialize a new `SpiralMemory`